AML-QKD: Adaptive Machine Learning Framework for Real-time Parameter Tuning in QKD: Proposed Framework

 \subsubsection{Reinforcement Learning for Adaptive QKD Optimization}

-Reinforcement Learning (RL) is employed to dynamically optimize the QKD system parameters.
-RL algorithms, specifically Actor-Critic methods like Proximal Policy Optimization (PPO), are designed to learn optimal policies by interacting with the environment and receiving feedback in the form of rewards.
-This capability allows the RL agent to adaptively handle continuous control tasks—such as tuning intensity and basis probabilities—to maximize secure key rates while minimizing error rates.
-This optimization process is formalized in Algorithm~\ref{alg:rl_optimization}.

-This RL algorithm uses an Actor-Critic approach to optimize the parameters of a QKD system dynamically.
-Instead of relying on a discretized action space, the Actor network directly outputs continuous parameter adjustments, while the Critic network evaluates the quality of the state by estimating its value function.
-It iteratively updates the policy based on the calculated advantage function and the clipped PPO objective, which prevents destructively large policy updates and ensures stable learning.
-Through this mechanism, the RL agent learns to balance efficiency and security, proactively adapting to fluctuations in the quantum channel.
+Reinforcement Learning (RL) is used to optimize the QKD system parameters dynamically.
+Specifically, we use an Actor-Critic approach via Proximal Policy Optimization (PPO) to handle continuous control tasks---such as tuning intensity and basis probabilities.
+The Actor network directly outputs continuous parameter adjustments, while the Critic network evaluates the quality of the state by estimating its value function.
+It iteratively updates the policy based on the calculated advantage function and the clipped PPO objective, thereby preventing destructive policy updates and ensuring stable learning.